Pipeline Analyzer

 Inspect real-time log processing

-As logs appear in a stream, each shows:
+As logs appear in the stream, each entry shows:

 Use Pause or Clear to stop or reset the stream.